Feminist Philosophers

 The world has lost one of our greatest moral heroes.
 Wangari Maathai, April 1, 1941 – September 25, 2011.

 We may update this post when grief allows more personal words.
-For now, readers who do not know about this wonderful and truly extraordinary person can begin here:
+For now, readers who do not know about this wonderful and truly extraordinary person can begin clicking on this here [and then the links below]:

 My favored links include these two: